HannesOberreiter/btree_server/readme.md

 npm run dev:knex <options>
 ```

-### MySQL
+## MySQL

+I use Docker with MySQL and network to connect multiple docker instances, see GitHub Repo: <https://github.com/HannesOberreiter/btree-docker-mysql>

+You can also install MySQL on your computer and run it locally.
 On Mac best to install it with Homebrew, you can use the latest or specify the version with `@5.7`.

 ```bash
 brew install mysql